judepayne/dictim.server/README.md

 In the dictim.server folder there is a `Dockerfile` that can be used to build a container than builds the standalone webserver and downloads and installs d2 so it's a complete solution for hosting dictim.server.

-From the dictim.server directory, first let's build the container image.
+From the dictim.server directory that you cloned locally, first let's build the container image.
 (Of course, you should have Docker or Podman or another container management solution installed)

 ```bash
 ./build.sh